Amarendracho/springboot-projects/springwithoutboot/README.md

        USE ANY OF ONE BELOW
             **SETTER INJECTION** - init getter and setter methods **CONSTRUCTOR INJECTION** - init parameterized constructor based on variables.
+8. If you choose SETTER INJECTION. create setters and getters inside the class.